Support Associate Jobs at University of Rochester with Visa Sponsorship

 Which visa types does University of Rochester commonly use for Support Associate roles?

-Rochester sponsors a range of visa categories for support staff, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, J-1 for exchange visitors, and F-1 OPT and CPT for current students.
+Rochester sponsors a range of visa categories for support staff, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, J-1 visa for exchange visitors, and F-1 OPT and CPT for current students.
 The right category depends on your nationality, degree, and employment relationship.
 Rochester's international employment office can clarify which pathway fits your situation during the hiring process.

 What qualifications are typically expected for Support Associate roles at University of Rochester?